vanjac/WingEd/docs/README.md

 Selecting any tool or hovering over any menu item will show help text in the status bar.
 All keyboard shortcuts can be found in the menus.

+### View

+Drag with the right mouse button to orbit the camera.
+Drag with the middle button to pan.
+Scroll to zoom in/out, or hold Shift and middle-drag to move the camera forward/back.

+The View menu includes toggles for Wireframe mode, orthographic views, and first-person perspective.

+You can also create multiple viewports, allowing you to view the model from multiple angles simultaneously.

 ### Selection

 There are two selection modes: **Elements**, for selecting vertices, edges, and faces, and **Solids** for selecting closed solid surfaces.